Rudymil/Route_Computation_Networks/Web_src/documentation/Editor documentation.md

 Thank to this windows you may add **intermediary points** to the itinerary and click on intersection to see its position on the map.
 This same window has the possibility of reducing itself when using a small screen, thanks to the cross in the top right.
+Also, in order to remove markers, look and click on the cross in the box where are appeared coordinates or address in the itinerary window.

 ![User documentation 18](img/User documentation 18.jpg)